bminer/node-blade/README.md

 Rules are:

--Text is escaped by default
+- Text is escaped by default
--Want unescaped text?
+- Want unescaped text?
 Precede with a `!`
--Large text block?
+- Large text block?
 Use `|` and indent properly.
--Unescaped text block?
+- Unescaped text block?
 Use `|!` or even just `!` works.

 ### Filters